-Over the last 10 years, the Internet of Things has taken storm.
-This is a concept which describes machines and devices that are connected via the internet.
-When you see the term “smart home,” it really refers to a home which is comprised of “things” that connect to the internet to communicate with each other.
+Over the last 10 years, the Internet of Things has taken a storm.
+This is a concept that describes machines and devices that are connected via the internet.
+When you see the term “smart home,” it really refers to a home that is comprised of “things” that connect to the internet to communicate with each other.
 Smart thermostats, smart clocks, smart ovens, and smart door locks are just a few examples.

 Therefore, smart locks are just a more updated version of the classic electronic key cards that hotels have used for a long time.

 Okay, so should you replace your traditional metal locks with smart locks?
 Maybe it would be nice to have remote control access to the locks of your house, right?
 All you need is a wi-fi connection and a smartphone to control your smart lock.
 In Australia, you can also use ZigBee, Bluetooth, and Z-Wave to control it as well.
 The smart locks themselves are powered by batteries, which means power outages won’t incapacitate them.

 Smart locks have so many benefits worth considering.
 Aside from locking and unlocking your door remotely through your smartphone, you can also give guests shared access to your home via a digital access key.
 This is great if you want to let in your maid or dog walker, for example.
 The digital access key is like a special PIN which works temporarily.
 To prevent the keys from getting copied, you have the power to delete the key at any time.